PrestaShop/docs/development/components/database/prestashopcollection.md

 - `getFirst()`: gets first item of the Collection
 - `getLast()`: gets last item of the Collection
+- or simply access items via index, or iterate with `foreach`

 ```php
 $productCollection = new PrestaShopCollection('Product');